vsc-eco/docs/docs/01_Introduction.md

 ## **VSC’s Next-Gen Innovations**

-VSC introduces a suite of foundational innovations that redefine the landscape of cross-chain infrastructure in order to deliver a truly unified, scalable, and developer-friendly ecosystem.
-These innovations address long-standing limitations in interoperability, user experience, and liquidity fragmentation — setting a new benchmark for what a cross-chain protocol can achieve.
+VSC introduces several novel architectural components to address common limitations in existing cross-chain protocols in order to deliver a unified, scalable, and developer-friendly ecosystem.
+These innovations address long-standing limitations in interoperability, user experience, and liquidity fragmentation.
+These components aim to simplify development and improve the user experience in multi-chain environments.

 - **Native Asset Mapping**